The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Custom work quality varies based on energy, time pressure, and what you remember in the moment.
 Templated work embeds best practices so nothing gets forgotten.

-One agency owner: Used to forget key deliverables 15-20% of the time when rebuilding each project.
-With templates, I forgot <2% of the time.
+He used to forget key deliverables 15–20% of the time when rebuilding each project.
+With templates, he forgot them less than 2% of the time.

 Client satisfaction: 7.6/10 → 8.8/10 from consistency alone.